Are you wondering whether constipation is a sign of early pregnancy?

 This means you move less, which slows down your digestion even more.

-Whether you hope or suspect you’re pregnant, there’s plenty you can do to prevent constipation becoming a problem.
+Whether you hope or suspect you’re pregnant, there’s plenty you can do to prevent constipation from becoming a problem.

 And if constipation does happen, the same treatments used for its prevention can also act to limit its effects.